A physics-inspired nonlinear momentum method for gradient descent with applications to inverse photonic design: Abstract

 \section{Abstract}

-In this work, a nonlinear momentum method is introduced to improve the convergence performance of momentum-based gradient optimization algorithms.
-The method is motivated by the dynamics of non-Newtonian mechanical systems, where conventional momentum schemes can be interpreted as a dynamical model with quadratic kinetic energy and linear damping.
-Based on this analogy, a generalized optimization dynamics is constructed by extending the kinetic energy formulation and incorporating a nonlinear damping term.
-An anharmonic kinetic energy function can be employed to represent the inertial effect of accumulated gradient information during the iterations, while the nonlinear damping mechanism enables a more flexible control of the momentum contribution along the convergence trajectory.
-Numerical experiments indicate that the method exhibits faster convergence and higher robustness compared to classical momentum algorithms.
-Moreover, its strong performance on nonconvex objectives makes it particularly suitable for inverse photonic design problems.
-The results suggest that dynamical systems from physics can provide a view towards the development of efficient optimization methods.
+In this work, a nonlinear momentum method is introduced to enhance the convergence performance of momentum-based gradient optimization algorithms.
+Classical momentum methods, such as the Heavy Ball method, can be viewed as a dynamical system with quadratic kinetic energy and linear damping.
+By extending this analogy to non-Newtonian dynamical systems, we construct a Hamiltonian framework for optimization problems.
+In this framework, nonlinear kinetic energy and nonlinear damping effects naturally emerge.
+It provides a more flexible and physically interpretable mechanism for optimization algorithms.
+Specifically, we employ an anharmonic kinetic energy function to capture the inertial effects of accumulated gradient information during the optimization process, while the nonlinear damping mechanism effectively regulates the contribution of momentum during convergence.
+Numerical experiments show that the proposed method achieves faster convergence compared to classical momentum algorithms, making it particularly suitable for inverse design tasks.
+Moreover, the Hamiltonian based algorithmic framework may offer physical insights for the development of efficient physics-inspired optimization algorithms.